rayss868/MCP-Web-Curl/README.md

 ## ✨ Features

+### Storage Management

+- 🗂️Error log file is automatically rotated if it exceeds 1MB to prevent unlimited growth.
+- 🧹Old temporary files in the logs directory are cleaned up at startup.
+- 🛑The browser is always closed after each operation to prevent Chromium temp file leaks.
 - 🔎 Retrieve text content from any website.
 - 🚫 Block unnecessary resources (images, stylesheets, fonts) for faster loading.
 - ⏱️ Set navigation timeouts and content extraction limits.